Rhodesia (region): Etymology

 When Europeans settled what became "Southern Rhodesia" in 1890, and when the British South Africa Company was chartered to administer "North-Western Rhodesia" and "North-Eastern Rhodesia", it was not under those names, but the names of the parts—"Mashonaland", "Matabeleland", "Barotseland", and so on.
 The territories were initially collectively referred to as "Zambesia" (Cecil Rhodes's preferred name), "Charterland" (Leander Starr Jameson's proposal) or "the BSAC territories".

-"Rhodesia" was used informally by the settlers from the start of "White" settlement, and was common enough usage for newspapers to start using it in articles in 1891.
+"Rhodesia" was used informally by the settlers from the start of European settlement, and was common enough usage for newspapers to start using it in articles in 1891.
 In 1892 it was used for the name of the first newspaper in Salisbury, The Rhodesia Herald.
 The BSAC officially adopted the name "Rhodesia" in May 1895, and the British government followed in 1898.
 "It is not clear why the name should have been pronounced with the emphasis on the second rather than the first syllable," Robert Blake comments, "but this appears to have been the custom from the beginning and it never changed."

 The first official use of "Rhodesia" was actually for a boma on Lake Mweru, established in 1892 near the mouth of the Kalungwishi River under the authority of Alfred Sharpe, the British Commissioner of the British Central Africa protectorate in Nyasaland.
 After "Rhodesia" became the official name of the territories in 1895, the boma's name was changed to "Kalungwishi".
 It was closed some years later.

-Although "Northern Rhodesia" was not an official name until 1911 when Barotziland-North-Western Rhodesia and North-Eastern Rhodesia were combined, the name was used informally from 1895 onwards when referring to those two territories collectively.
+Although "Northern Rhodesia" was not an official name until 1911 when Barotziland–North-Western Rhodesia and North-Eastern Rhodesia were combined, the name was used informally from 1895 onwards when referring to those two territories collectively.